Alfresco/alfresco-bm-manager/docs/bm-driver/README.md

    BM Test Data Mongo DB,
    **not** the BM Config Mongo DB)
    * This mechanism allows a bm-driver (and schema) to inherit default properties for various event types and common functionality, but also to override any specify new properties for its custom needs;
        * E.g. 1: probably all drivers will use a mongo db to store the specific BM Test Data, therefore it is simpler to keep a single template with the all the properties needed in one place;
        * E.g. 2: some tests will need to know where they can find a list of users already created in Alfresco, therefore it is sensible to consider a default set of settings for this functionality that would suite most use cases, but also allow other drivers to override these settings

 ## Junit (integration) tests

-TODO
+The tests can be split into two categories: standard junits that test the methods (e.g ```org.alfresco.bm.user.CreateUsersWithRestV1APITest``` from alfresco-bm-load-users which tests the setting of user groups based on chance) and junit integration tests that are loading spring contexts.
+Junits that test the whole test run process are using BMTestRunner (e.g ```UsersLoadBMFDriverTest.runDefaultSignup``` or ```BMDataLoadTest.testBasic```)

 ### BMTestRunner
-TODO
+The ```org.alfresco.bm.common.util.junit.tools.BMTestRunner``` class is used to execute a test run with TestProperties and MongoHost passed as arguments.
+The method ```BMTestRunner.run``` creates a test, a test run and schedules the test to be run using the BM Manager's Rest API.
+While the test runs it checks if the test has started or if it is hanging and finally if it is completed.